Taking the Initiative

 Tim Doyle Scholarship Fund – As a councilmember in Durand and an Elected Officials Academy (EOA) board member, Tim was an ardent supporter of elected official’s training.
 Upon his passing in 2008, the EOA board resolved that Tim be honored through an educational scholarship program.

-Annual Silent Auction – Each year since 1993, the League Foundation has hosted a silent auction at the Michigan Municipal League’s Annual Convention.
+Annual Silent Auction – From 1993 to 2013, the League Foundation has hosted a silent auction at the Michigan Municipal League’s Annual Convention.
 The nearly $100,000 raised by this popular event has been used to support the Foundation’s general fund and to respond to special requests from the League and other government-related organizations in Michigan.
 In 2001, the Foundation’s board of directors broke with tradition and designated that all funds generated by the 2001 auction would be used to support 9/11 recovery efforts.
 Then, in 2005, silent auction proceeds were used to support Hurricane Katrina relief efforts.

 The Power of Knowledge Campaign – An ongoing focus of the Foundation is a fundraising campaign to establish an educational endowment.
 This permanent, self-sustaining fund will make in-service education and training available, accessible and affordable to all local officials in Michigan.
 Interest income from the endowment will be used to provide hands-on training programs, deliver ongoing educational materials via the League website, and subsidize the cost of both traditional off-site training and web-based program development.
 Courses will be offered on topics that directly impact local government.